-The piriformis muscle is a lateral rotator of the hip along with the superior and inferior gemellus, quadratus femoris, and obturator internus and externus.
+The piriformis muscle is an external (or lateral) rotator of the hip along with the superior and inferior gemellus, quadratus femoris, and obturator internus and externus.
 The piriformis muscle rotates the femur during extension of the hip and abducts the femur during flexion of the hip.
 The abduction of the femur is critical during walking as it shifts the body weight to the opposite side, which prevents one from falling.The piriformis muscle also serves as a landmark in the gluteal region.
 As it passes through the greater sciatic foramen, it divides it into a superior and inferior segment.
 This anatomy also helps name the nerves and vessels of the region.
 The superior gluteal nerve and artery exit superior to the piriformis.
 The inferior gluteal nerve and artery exit inferiorly.
 The sciatic nerve also travels inferior to the piriformis.

 The limb buds appear at four weeks as tiny masses on the ventrolateral body wall.
 Reciprocal induction of ectoderm and mesoderm forms the limb buds.
 Each bud is initially composed of a mass of mesenchymal cells covered by ectoderm.
 As the limb bud grows, it receives innervation from the last four and first three sacral metameres.
 As the distal limb end flattens into foot plates, grooves appear in the limb.
 Rotation of the foot plate occurs so that it aligns with the fibula and tibia by week 9 to 12.
 At the same time, the muscles start to grow on the flexor and extensor surfaces of the limb.

 The piriformis muscle receives its blood supply from the superior and inferior gluteal arteries.
 It also receives several small branches from the pudendal artery.